terraform-aws-modules/terraform-aws-atlantis/README.md

 ### Run Atlantis as a part of an existing AWS infrastructure (use existing VPC)

 This way allows integration with your existing AWS resources - VPC, public and private subnets.
-Specify the following arguments:
+Specify the following arguments (see methods described above):

 ```
 vpc_id             = "vpc-1651acf1"
 private_subnet_ids = ["subnet-1fe3d837", "subnet-129d66ab"]
 public_subnet_ids  = ["subnet-1211eef5", "subnet-163466ab"]
 ```

 If `vpc_id` is specified it will take precedence over `cidr` and existing VPC will be used. `private_subnet_ids` and `public_subnet_ids` must be specified also.

-Make sure that both private and public subnets were created in the same set of availability zones (ALB - is created in public subnets, ECS Fargate service in private subnets).
+Make sure that both private and public subnets were created in the same set of availability zones (ALB will be created in public subnets, ECS Fargate service in private subnets).

-If all subnets provided are public (no NAT gateway) then `ecs_service_assign_public_ip` should be set to `true`.
+If all provided subnets are public (no NAT gateway) then `ecs_service_assign_public_ip` should be set to `true`.

 ## Notes